 There are only 30 homes in this one block residential district, making East Alvarado one on the smallest historic districts out of all the historic districts in Phoenix.
-All the homes in the East Alvarado Historic District were built between 1937 and 1942 with the exception on one early speculative home built in 1930 which remained the sole dwelling in East Alvarado until 1937.
+All the homes in this fantastic neighborhood were built between 1937 and 1942.
+There was one exception on an early speculative home built in 1930 which remained the sole dwelling in East Alvarado until 1937.

-East Alvarado Historic Homes For Sale
+Historic Homes For Sale in East Alvarado